ssuryanarayanan/Qi-Docs/docs/Data.md

 HTTP GET

 *Parameters*
-- `streamId` -- identifier of the stream to search
+- `streamId` -- stream identifier for the request
-- `startIndex` -- string representation of the start value of the stream's index property
+- `startIndex` -- string representation of the starting index value
 - `count` -- number of events to return
-- `reversed` -- true to return events in reverse order
+- `reversed` -- order of event retrieval; true to retrieve events in reverse order
-- `skip` --  number of values to skip before starting the count to be returned.
-The filter expression is applied first.
+- `skip` --  number of events to skip; skipped events are not returned or counted.
+Applied after filterExpression.
-- `boundaryType` -- enumeration indicating how to handle events on the boundaries
+- `boundaryType` -- enumeration indicating how to handle boundary events
-- `filterExpression` -- string containing an ODATA filter expression (see below)
+- `filterExpression` -- string containing an OData filter expression (see below)

-This call is used to obtain events from a stream where a start point is provided and the number of events desired.
-The many overloads allow the client to indicate where to start, which direction to search, whether to skip any values and also allows a special filter to be applied to the events found.
+This call is used to obtain events from a stream based on a starting index and requested number of events.
+The overloads allow the client to optionally specify search direction, number of events to skip, special boundary handling, and an event filter.

-*QiBoundaryType Behavior*
-For `FORWARD` (default) calls:
+Boundary type meaning for forward (default, reversed = false) calls:
-- `Exact` will find the first event at or after the index
+- `Exact` will use the first event at or after startIndex
-- `ExactOrCalculated` if the index is on an event, that event is used.
-Otherwise the behavior and `ExtrapolationMode` value determine whether a value is calculated for the index used.
-The result will either be no event or an event with the index used in the call and the value of the next event in the stream.
+- `ExactOrCalculated` if an event exists at startIndex, that event is used.
+Otherwise the stream's Behavior determines whether a value is calculated at startIndex.
+The result will either be no event or an event at startIndex with the value of the next event in the stream.
-- `Inside` will find the first event after the index
+- `Inside` will find the first event after startIndex
-- `Outside` will find the first event before the index
+- `Outside` will find the first event before startIndex

-For `REVERSE` calls.
+Boundary type meaning for reverse (reversed = true) calls:
-- `Exact` will find the first event at or before the index
+- `Exact` will find the first event at or before startIndex
-- `ExactOrCalculated` if the index is on an event, that event is used.
-Otherwise the behavior and `ExtrapolationMode` value determine whether a value is calculated for the index used.
-The result will either be no event or an event with the index used in the call and the value of the previous event in the stream.
+- `ExactOrCalculated` if an event exists at startIndex, that event is used.
+Otherwise the stream's Behavior determines whether a value is calculated at startIndex.
+The result will either be no event or an event at startIndex with the value of the previous event in the stream.
-- `Inside` will find the first event before the index
+- `Inside` will find the first event before startIndex
-- `Outside` will find the first event after the index
+- `Outside` will find the first event after startIndex

-After the starting event is determined, any filter provided is applied to determine possible values (in the direction requested) that could be returned.
-Next the Skip parameter is applied, and finally the number of events (up to count) is returned.
+Once the starting event is determined, `filterExpression` is applied in the direction requested to determine potential return values.
+Next, `skip` is applied to pass over the specified number of events.
+Finally, events up to the number specified by count are returned.

-Filter uses the OData query language.
+The filter expression uses OData query language.
 Most of the query language is supported.

 *GetValue* and *GetValues*
 ```